matisnape/mbank_ynab_parser/README.md

 ## Planned improvements
 - maybe some screaming capslocked values for fields that don't have something relevant
 - tests
+- support for files from directory different than the one of the script

 ## Changelog
 PR 3